dcelasun/dotfiles/README.md

 ## .xinitrc

-I have a very simple .xinitrc that sets XDG session type to X11, tells Qt to use the GTK theme and starts session.
+I have a very simple `.xinitrc` that sets the XDG session type to X11, tells Qt to use the GTK theme and starts the Gnome session.
 To use it, simply copy it to your `$HOME` and start X with `startx`.

 ## Powerline for Bash